|This is an unofficial version.

 (a) where applicable, order immediate termination of the action being taken to realize the lien and charge; or

 (b) order the government to make restitution to the applicant in an appropriate amount, including any monies reasonably expended by the applicant in applying for the order; or

 (c) make such other order as is just under the circumstances.

-Where the Crown desires to recover a judgment in the Court of Queen's Bench for any debt due to it under subsection 7(1), it is not necessary to issue a summons; but the minister may serve by registered mail upon the person indebted to the Crown a certificate signed by him, setting out the name of the person so indebted and the amount of the indebtedness, and endorsed with a notice to the debtor that if he disputes the amount claimed he must file his statement of defence in the Queen's Bench, specifying it, within 20 days from the mailing of the certificate, otherwise judgment will be entered against him.
+Where the Crown desires to recover a judgment in the Court of King's Bench for any debt due to it under subsection 7(1), it is not necessary to issue a summons; but the minister may serve by registered mail upon the person indebted to the Crown a certificate signed by him, setting out the name of the person so indebted and the amount of the indebtedness, and endorsed with a notice to the debtor that if he disputes the amount claimed he must file his statement of defence in the King's Bench, specifying it, within 20 days from the mailing of the certificate, otherwise judgment will be entered against him.

 The serving and filing of such a certificate takes effect, and the judgment may be entered, and all subsequent proceedings in the court be had thereon in the same manner, as if a special summons had been issued out of the court and been duly served upon the debtor.